StephanieWillis/solar-and-heat-pump-savings/README.md

  with flow temperature of 50C for space heating and 55C for water heating.
 These efficiencies are above recorded averages (2.76 according to this [nesta analysis](https://www.nesta.org.uk/report/reduce-the-cost-of-heat-pumps/)) but lower than reported values for high quality installs.
+# TODO: use efficiencies at 55C for space and derate somewhat for water

 **Gas boiler** - using 85% for space heating, a widely used assumption including in this [nesta analysis](https://www.nesta.org.uk/report/reduce-the-cost-of-heat-pumps/)).
 Using 80% for water heating due to lower